Call for proposals

 As addressing global contexts will require rich collaborations, the conference program committee aims to organize three days of innovative and interactive sessions.
 Each day will open and close with plenary talks and panels, creating a community of engaged conference participants.
 Sessions will consist of roundtable discussions, solution room questions, workshops, poster presentations and other formats figuring on the program – enabling not only senior scholars but also early career academics as well as students and professionals form outside the academy to contribute.

-We invite contributions from attendees in all categories – from a diversity of fields, countries, and research or educational cultures, addressing different aspects of the conference theme.
+We have invited contributions from attendees in all categories – from a diversity of fields, countries, and research or educational cultures, addressing different aspects of the conference theme.
 The program committee supports innovative formats that will encourage audience involvement and lively dialogue.
 The conference theme Interdisciplinarity in Global Contexts has been broken down into the four subthemes elaborated below.
-In submitting a proposal, please indicate how your submission aligns with one or more of the following themes.
-Choose one primary theme and indicate how one or more of the questions specified, are relevant to your contribution.
-Below you find a link to the submission form.
-Pleas categorize your proposal by choosing one of the subthemes below.
+In submitting a proposal, we asked you to indicate how your submission aligns with one or more of the following themes.
+You have chosen one primary theme and indicated how one or more of the questions specified, are relevant to your contribution.
+You have categorized your proposal by choosing one of the subthemes below.